← Back to BlogSTRCSATA

 SATA: monthly becomes daily

-SATA switches from monthly to daily dividend payments on 16 June 2026.
-From that date, dividends accrue and are paid every NYSE business day — approximately 250 payments per year.
+SATA goes from monthly to daily payments on 16 June 2026.
+From that date it pays every NYSE business day — roughly 250 payments a year.

-• From 16 June: approximately $0.052 per share per NYSE business day
+• From 16 June: approximately $0.052 per share each NYSE business day

 Key dates